KusionStack/kuperator/docs/proposals/20231012-pod-decoration.md

     group: envoy    # PDs with same group do injection exclusively.
     weight: 10      # In same group, heavier PD has higher priority to inject exclusively.
   template:
-    podTemplate:
     metadata:
       labels:
         extra-label: label-value
         existing-label: label-value
     spec:
       containers:                         # Update by replace.
-If there is app container with the same name, overwrite it.
+If there is a container with the same name, overwrite it.
       - name: sidecar
         image: nginx:1.23.0
-          orderPriority: 1       # Order to inject.
-The greater ones placed at the front.
-Zero represents the position of containers from CollaSet podTemplate.
+        injectPolicy: BeforeAppContainer  # Position to inject.
       appContainers:                      # Update by merge.
-If a name indicated, then merge to the contrainer with the matched name, otherwise update the last one.
+If a name indicated, then merge to the container with the matched name, otherwise update the one indicated by its policy.
-        - name: app
-          image: nginx: 1.23.0
+      - image: nginx: 1.23.0
         env:
         - name: SIDECAR_INJECTED
           value: "true"
         volumeMounts:
         - name: foo
           mountPath: /tmp/foo
+        targetSelectPolicy: AllAppContainers  # Indicates this configuration should be injected into all app containers.
       volumes:
       - name: foo
         hostPath:
           path: /tmp/foo
       affinity:
         overrideAffinity:     # Update by replace
           nodeAffinity:
           podAffinity:
           podAntiAffinity:
         nodeSelectorTerm:     # Update by merge
           matchExpressions:
           matchFields:
       tolerations:
       - key: schedule         # Replace item with same key
         operator: Equal
         value: foo
       runtimeClassName: rund
 status:
   affectedWorkloads:
   - name: collaset-a